Topzle Topzle

 Plot

 A novelisation of GoldenEye.
 Nine years after a mission that saw the death of his colleague Alec Trevelyan 006, Bond investigates the theft of a prototype Eurocopter Tiger helicopter and its subsequent use in the attack on the Russian command bunker that controls the GoldenEye satellite weapon.
-Bond finds the crime syndicate behind the theft and attack is run by 006, who is trying to destroy London's financial centre which will cover a large-scale bank theft.
+Bond finds the crime syndicate behind the theft and at

 Cold